The Burnett Ranches’ legacy and the stories of the people behind the brand have been well-known in Texas for years.

 A native of Fort Worth, Texas, Marion’s big-heartedness rivaled the size of her home state.
 From her support of the art world to her dedication to the horse industry, Marion seamlessly transitioned from the gallery to the ranch, and her contributions will be felt by future generations.
 The lessons learned while growing up on the Four Sixes Ranch followed her throughout her life, and her love of the land and the Western lifestyle drove her conservation efforts to fiercely protect both as she was extremely conscious of the heritage, traditions, and values of her family and her industry.

 Born Anne Burnett Hall in Fort Worth, Texas, she was the great-granddaughter of Samuel “Burk” Burnett, legendary Texas rancher, landowner and oilman.
 The daughter of Anne Burnett Tandy and James Goodwin Hall, Marion inherited her parents’ love of horses along with a ranch steeped in family history.
-The family’s holdings today include the historic Four Sixes Ranch, consisting of more than 260,000 acres located in King, Carson, and Sherman Counties in Texas.

-In a Western Horseman cover story in 2019, Marion’s attachment to the ranch was described as deep and lifelong.
+In a Western Horseman cover story in 2019, Marion’s attachment to the ranch was deep and lifelong.
 In her youth, Marion said growing up on the ranch was one of the most important things that had happened to her because of the discipline, work and experience it provided.

-In addition to serving as chairman of Burnett Ranches, she was the chairman and founder of the Burnett Oil company, and president of the Burnett Foundation.
+In addition to serving as chairman of Burnett Ranches, she was the chairman and founder of the Burnett Oil Company and president of the Burnett Foundation.
 In the nearly four decades of the foundation’s existence, more than $600 million in charitable grants have been made supporting arts and humanities; community development; education, health and human services.

 With her husband, John L. Marion, she founded the renowned Georgia O’Keeffe Museum in Santa Fe, New Mexico, which opened in 1997 with 50 paintings.
-Today the museum’s collection features 2,500 paintings and objects, and has become one of the state’s most beloved attractions.
+Today the museum’s collection features 2,500 paintings and objects and has become one of the state’s most beloved attractions.
 She served as chairman of the museum for 20 years and was appointed chairman emeritus in 2017.

 Marion put her indelible mark on her hometown, too.
 As a longtime member of the board of directors, she was a primary influence and benefactor of the Fort Worth Museum of Modern Art, and the driving force behind the creation of the museum’s internationally renowned building, which was designed by acclaimed architect Tadao Ando and opened in December 2002.